Table of contents

 (B) …personnel (other than marine crew) on board the Ship (being an accommodation vessel) employed otherwise than by the Member… (Rule 56.a)

-Rule 56.a excludes cover for liabilities etc., that are incurred in relation to personnel that are not Crew members as defined in Rule 1 when the Ship is used as an accommodation vessel.
+The predominant aim of Rule 56 (a) is to exclude liabilities etc., that are incurred in relation to non-marine personnel, meaning in practice personnel other than marine crew as defined in Rule 1, when the Ship is used as an accommodation vessel.

 The term ‘accommodation vessel’ includes, inter alia, an offshore multi-purpose support vessel that provides accommodation as well as other services to an oil field, or a passenger vessel that is employed to provide accommodation for people working ashore, or a ‘flotel’ that is employed as a prison ship, but not a passenger vessel that is engaged in its normal trade of carrying passengers.